Iowa has confirmed multiple cases of a disease that can be transmitted from dogs to humans

 Human infection from the disease is rare, the university said.
 It requires close contact with infected dogs.
 Infections cause flu-like symptoms -- including fever and back pain -- as well as joint pain.
 Rarely, the university said, cases can involve the nervous system, eyes or heart.

-AHeinz57 Pet Rescue & Transport, Inc., an animal rescue organization in De Soto, Iowa, has quarantined 32 dogs purchased at an auction from a breeder while they undergo testing.
+AHeinz57 Pet Rescue & Transport Inc., an animal rescue organization in De Soto, Iowa, has quarantined 32 dogs purchased at an auction from a breeder while they undergo testing.

 "We have not received any results yet," the organization said on Facebook.
 "Therefore, we have closed our shelter building for the next 30 days."